ADORSYS-GIS/moodle-plugin/plugins/adorsys_theme_v1/README.md

 # Adorsys Theme v1

-A custom Moodle theme plugin based on Boost, built with Tailwind CSS and Webpack.
+A custom Moodle theme plugin  built with Tailwind CSS, CssNano, Tailwind/Postcss and Webpack.

-This repository contains the **adorsys_theme_v1** folder under `plugins/`, designed as a classical Moodle theme scaffold following the [Creating a custom theme](https://docs.moodle.org/dev/Creating_a_custom_theme) guide.
+This repository contains the **adorsys_theme_v1** folder under `plugins/`, designed as a classical Moodle theme scaffold.

 ## Prerequisites